Binding an ASP.Net Control to a Generic List

 }

-This class defines three public properties, a constructor to make adding new items easier and an override for the ToString() method.
+This class defines three public properties: a constructor to make adding new items more straightforward and an override for the ToString() method.
 Next, we populate a list of Customer classes.

 C#